fuzzymeme/TutorApp/README.md

 * Scores and stats in another tab
 * Other question sets e.g. coding, my shorthand (requires pictures)
 * There's a pause when it is looking for the next question to ask.
+* The first time it asks a question it will immediately ask it again